-In this section, we provide a more detailed description of the variables used in the panel data analysis to estimate the amount of risk sharing and redistribution of tax revenues provided by German fiscal equalization.
+In this section, we provide a more detailed description of the variables used in the panel data analysis to estimate the amount of risk sharing and redistribution provided by German fiscal equalization.
 We construct two different data sets: The first consists of annual data of the 10 West German states from 1970 to 1994.
 Comparable data do not exist for East Germany, and the German Democratic Republic was not organized as a federal system.
 The second data set contains annual data of all 16 German states covering the period from 1995 to 2006.
 Both panels are balanced.
-We follow previous literature and construct state income by adding up net national income at factor prices and all tax revenues with incidence in the state.
-These tax revenues include all federal (Bundessteuern), state (Landessteuern), and local taxes
+We follow previous literature and construct state income by adding up net state income at factor prices and all tax revenues with incidence in the state.
+These tax revenues include all federal (Bundessteuern), state (Landessteuern), and local taxes (Gemeindesteuern), plus the taxes shared between all three levels of government (Gemeinschaftsteuern).